Here are five books that rake over the royal commission and what it means for you as an investor, super fund member and insurance policy holder.

-Susan has been a finance journalist for 30 years, beginning at the Australian Financial Review before moving to the Sydney Morning Herald.
+Susan has been a finance journalist for more than 30 years, beginning at the Australian Financial Review before moving to the Sydney Morning Herald.
 She edited a superannuation magazine, Superfunds, for the Association of Superannuation Funds of Australia, and writes regularly on superannuation and managed funds.
-She’s also author of best-selling Women and Money.
+She’s also author of the best-selling book Women and Money.

 Australians love to travel but when it comes to using money, they are often ripped off.
 We paid $2.14 billion in fees for accessing money overseas in 2018.

 A Federal Court judge has indirectly told consumers you can forgo the wagyu and shiraz lifestyle when you take out a home loan.